1. Front line government workers in remote areas

-Online education is a technology with revolutionary potential that is currently underexploited, especially in a country such as Australia which is both technologically advanced and subject to the tyranny of distance.
+Online education has revolutionary potential that is currently under-used, especially in a country such as Australia which is both technologically advanced and subject to the tyranny of distance.
 In particular, students in regional areas have some of the largest potential gains from greater accessibility, especially in the short term.

 Increased availability of online education need not come at the cost of campus-based education places or a reduction in existing schemes that assist rural and regional Australians to access education on campus.
 The Science Party believes strongly in increasing access to education in all forms for all Australians (for more information see our Education policy).

 4. Take a stronger stance in trade negotiations against agricultural protectionism by developed nations

 4.1: The Science Party believes Australia should fearlessly advocate to remove agricultural trade barriers even in the face of first world opposition.